Traveling with a US Visa

 Returning from Canada, Mexico, or Adjacent Islands with an Expired US Visa

 F and J nonimmigrants who travel to Canada, Mexico, or the adjacent islands (except for Cuba) may return to the US using an expired US visa.
 This rule is known as Automatic Visa Revalidation.
 To successfully use Automatic Visa Revalidation, travelers must have previously entered the US in a nonimmigrant visa category, and must be maintaining valid nonimmigrant status.
+You can read more about Automatic Visa Revalidation on the Department of State website.
+Customs and Border Protection also provides information on their website.

 For all other visa categories, Automatic Visa Revalidation does not apply.
 All other visa categories must have a valid and current US visa stamp in order to re-enter the US.